- Scientific and engineering research in the nanotechnology, biosensor, optical, and surfaced enhanced disciplines.

 Honors & Publications

-- Computational skills, Mathematica, AutoCAD, ChemDraw, Origin, knowledge of LabView
+- Computational skills, Mathematica, AutoCAD, ChemDraw, Origin, and LabView Programming language.

 Academic and Professional Affiliations